Ergodic literature: Concept

-Ergodic literature and cybertext

-Cybertext is a subcategory of ergodic literature that Aarseth defines as "texts that involve calculation in their production of scriptons".
+Cybertext

+Cybertext is Aarseth’s perspective on dynamic textual machines; he proposes reserving ‘cybertext’ for texts where ‘calculation’ produces scriptons.
 The process of reading printed matter, in contrast, involves "trivial" extranoematic effort, that is, merely moving one's eyes along lines of text and turning pages.
 Thus, hypertext fiction of the simple node and link variety is ergodic literature but not cybertext.
+Simple node‑link hypertexts can be ergodic without being cybertexts; conditional links and computation shift them toward cybertext.
 A non-trivial effort is required for the reader to traverse the text, as the reader must constantly select which link to follow, but a link, when clicked, will always lead to the same node.
 A chat bot such as ELIZA is a cybertext because when the reader types in a sentence, the text-machine actually performs calculations on the fly that generate a textual response.
 The I Ching is likewise cited as an example of cybertext because it contains the rules for its own reading.
 The reader carries out the calculation but the rules are clearly embedded in the text itself.
+Without free text search, many hypertexts are more, not less, linear than a codex.

 It has been argued that these distinctions are not entirely clear and scholars still debate the fine points of the definitions.
-Under the definition above, Finnegans Wake, The Phenomenology of Spirit, and Being and Nothingness are considered ergodic literature as they require active engagement in the form of taking notes, using reference manuals by the reader/user in the readings/comprehension of the text.

 The concepts of cybertext and ergodic literature were of seminal importance to new media studies, in particular literary approaches to digital texts and to game studies.

+It has been suggested as a tool to enhance learner engagement and motivation in language education.

 Examples

-Examples given by Aarseth include a diverse group of texts: wall inscriptions of the temples in ancient Egypt that are connected two-dimensionally (on one wall) or three dimensionally (from wall to wall or room to room); the I Ching; Apollinaire's Calligrammes in which the words of the poem "are spread out in several directions to form a picture on the page, with no clear sequence in which to be read"; Marc Saporta's Composition No. 1, Roman, a novel with shuffleable pages; Raymond Queneau's One Hundred Thousand Billion Poems; B. S. Johnson's The Unfortunates; Arno Schmidt's Bottom's Dream; Milorad Pavić's Dictionary of the Khazars and Landscape Painted with Tea; Vladimir Nabokov's Pale Fire; Joseph Weizenbaum's ELIZA; William Chamberlain and Thomas Etter's Racter; Michael Joyce's Afternoon: a story; Roy Trubshaw and Richard Bartle's Multi-User Dungeon (aka MUD1); and James Aspnes's TinyMUD.
-Some other contemporary examples of this type of literature are Nick Bantock's The Griffin and Sabine Trilogy, S. by J. J. Abrams and Doug Dorst, House of Leaves by Mark Z. Danielewski, Z213: Exit by Dimitris Lyacos, Osman Lins's Avalovara, Julio Cortazar's Rayuela.

-All these examples require non-trivial effort from the reader, who must participate actively in the construction of the text.
+Aarseth gives two major lists of examples of ergodic literature throughout the work - first in the opening chapter, then in the third, where a possible typology is discussed.
+The major examples listed throughout the work include: